-(h) Notice of Award.
-With respect to contracts awarded under this Section, no notice of intent to award shall be required to bidders as provided for contracts awarded pursuant to Section 2610 and the procurement protest procedures under Section 2613 shall not apply.

-(i) Other Purchases.
-The City Council has determined that the purchase of the following items shall not require compliance with the bidding provisions of this Chapter, so long as funds have been properly appropriated and such purchases conform with all other requirements of this Chapter:

-(1) Books, periodicals, records, tapes, and other similar materials;

-(2) Intellectual property with a unique or special purpose, as documented in writing by the Purchasing Manager;

-(3) Items and services acquired with federal or state loan or grant funds when the terms and conditions of such loan or grant require compliance with procedures that are different from this Chapter; however, where such procedures are less restrictive, this Chapter shall govern to the extent permitted by the terms and conditions of such loan or grant;

-(4) Insurance, insurance adjusting, legal, and related services.
-If a new appropriation therefor is required or an existing appropriation is insufficient, the City Manager or Finance Director is authorized to bind coverage or otherwise provide for such services until the required appropriation has been approved;

-(5) Vendor servicing agreements where the equipment has been purchased competitively.

-(6) Express mail through a private carrier.

-(7) Services from other governmental agencies that are not covered under a specific inter-agency agreement.

-(8) Advertising and publication for City programs and events.

-(9) Professional development, training, and continuing education classes for City employees.

-(10) Intellectual Property use licenses.
+- (h) Notice of Award.
+With respect to contracts awarded under this Section, no notice of intent to award shall be required to bidders as provided for contracts awarded pursuant to CMC 2610 and the procurement protest procedures under CMC 2613 shall not apply. - (i) Other Purchases.
+The City Council has determined that the purchase of the following items shall not require compliance with the bidding provisions of this Chapter, so long as funds have been properly appropriated and such Purchases conform with all other requirements of this Chapter: - (1) Books, periodicals, records, tapes, and other similar materials. - (2) Intellectual property with a unique or special purpose, as documented in writing by the Purchasing Manager. - (3) Items and services acquired with Federal or State loan or grant funds when the terms and conditions of such loan or grant require compliance with procedures that are different from this Chapter; however, where such procedures are less restrictive, this Chapter shall govern to the extent permitted by the terms and conditions of such loan or grant. - (4) Insurance, insurance adjusting, legal, and related services.
+If a new appropriation therefor is required or an existing appropriation is insufficient, the City Manager or Finance Director is authorized to bind coverage or otherwise provide for such services until the required appropriation has been approved. - (5) Vendor servicing agreements where the equipment has been purchased competitively. - (6) Express mail through a private carrier. - (7) Services from other governmental agencies that are not covered under a specific inter-agency agreement. - (8) Advertising and publication for City programs and events. - (9) Professional development, training, and continuing education classes for City employees. - (10) Intellectual property use licenses.

-(11) Fuel purchases and other commodities that are subject to market pricing.

-- (12) City utility bills (e.g., water, electrical, and gas). - (13) Postage. - (14) Publication of legal notices required by law. - (15) Food purchased at retail. - (16) Renewal of software licenses already purchased by the City. - (17) Commission and Committee Member stipends. - (18) Travel and conference expenses.
+- (11) Fuel purchases and other commodities that are subject to market pricing. - (12) City utility bills (e.g., water, electrical, and gas). - (13) Postage. - (14) Publication of legal notices required by law. - (15) Food purchased at retail. - (16) Renewal of software licenses already purchased by the City. - (17) Commission and committee member stipends. - (18) Travel and conference expenses.

-The City Manager may award all contracts under this Section that are less than or equal to the City Manager's expenditure authority under Section 2609.
+The City Manager or designee may approve and all contracts Purchases under this Section that are less than or equal to or less than the City Manager's purchasing authority under CMC 2606.